 We see from Theorem 1.2 that the category $\operatorname{Mack}k(G)$ of Mackey functors over a field k has finite global dimension if and only if it is semisimple.
-By results of [15] and [16], $\operatorname{Mack}k(G)$ is semisimple if and only if |G| is invertible in k.
-The question of finite global dimension for cohomological Mackey functors over a field is slightly different: we record the following result, the most difficult part of which may be deduced from calculations in Samy-Modeliar's thesis [13].
+By results of [14] and [15], $\operatorname{Mack}k(G)$ is semisimple if and only if |G| is invertible in k.
+The question of finite global dimension for cohomological Mackey functors over a field is slightly different: we record the following result, the most difficult part of which may be deduced from calculations in Samy-Modeliar's thesis [12].

-Theorem 1.6.
-Let k be a field; then the category $\operatorname{CoMack}k(G)$ of cohomological Mackey functors has finite global dimension if and only if |G| is invertible in k or k has characteristic 2 and Sylow p-subgroups are cyclic of order 2.
+Theorem 1.5.
+Let k be a field; then the category $CoMack_k(G)$ of cohomological Mackey functors has finite global dimension if and only if |G| is invertible in k or k has characteristic 2 and Sylow p-subgroups are cyclic of order 2.

-We compare this with the global dimension of $\operatorname{CoMack}{\mathbb{Z}}(G)$ , the category of cohomological Mackey functors over the integers, which turns out to have finite global dimension more often than the corresponding category over a field.
+We compare this with the global dimension of $CoMack{\mathbb{Z}}(G)$, the category of cohomological Mackey functors over the integers, which turns out to have finite global dimension more often than the corresponding category over a field.
 Before stating this result we describe its history.
 The result is mainly due to Arnold, who studied a closely related dimension in a series of papers [1]-[5] over about ten years.
 Arnold used different language and formulated his definitions and results in terms of modules, without mentioning Mackey functors.
-He was interested in sequences of $\mathbb{Z}G$ -modules with the property that for all subgroups H of G, the fixed point sequence under H is always exact, a property which he called $H^0$ -exact, which Samy-Modeliar in [13] called superexact, and which was highlighted also in [16, Cor.
+He was interested in sequences of $\mathbb{Z}G$ -modules with the property that with the property that for all subgroups H of G, the fixed point sequence under H is always exact, a property which he called H^0 -exact, which Samy-Modelier in [12] called superexact, and which was highlighted also in [15, Cor.
 16.7].
-He developed a theory of homological algebra using $H^0$ -exact resolutions by permutation modules.
-With the hindsight of Section 16 of [16] we can see that what he was doing was exactly the same as considering projective resolutions in the category of cohomological Mackey functors of fixed-point functors.
+He developed a theory of homological algebra using H^0 -exact resolutions by permutation modules.
+With the hindsight of Section 16 of [15] we can see that what he was doing was exactly the same as considering projective resolutions in the category of cohomological Mackey functors of fixed-point functors.
 A number of his results, such as the uniqueness of his resolutions up to chain homotopy, follow immediately from this point of view.